Trace spaces of counterexamples to Naimark's Problem: Introduction

 \section{Introduction}

 In 1948, in \cite{Naimark1}, Naimark observed that the algebra of compact operators $K(H)$ has a unique irreducible representation up to unitary equivalence (the identity representation).
 A few years later, in \cite{Naimark2}, he asked whether this property characterizes $K(H)$ up to isomorphism.
-The following question is known nowadays as \emph{Naimark's problem}. \begin{NP*} Let $A$ be a $C^\ast$-algebra with only one irreducible representation up to unitary equivalence.
+The following question is known as \emph{Naimark's problem}. \begin{NP*} Let $A$ be a \cstar-algebra with only one irreducible representation up to unitary equivalence.
 Is $A \cong K(H)$ for some Hilbert space $H$? \end{NP*}

-In the years immediately after Naimark posed his question, it was shown that the problem has a positive answer for several classes of $C^\ast$-algebras, such as type I and separable ones (see \cite[Theorem 7.3]{kaplansky} and \cite[Theorem 4]{rosenberg}).
-More recently, a positive answer to the problem was proved also for certain graph $C^\ast$-algebras (see \cite{graph}).
+In the years immediately after Naimark posed his question, it was shown that the problem has a positive answer for the classes of type I and separable \cstar-algebras (see \cite[Theorem 7.3]{kaplansky} and \cite[Theorem 4]{rosenberg}).
+More recently, a positive answer to the problem was proved also for certain graph \cstar-algebras (see \cite{graph}).

-Therefore, a counterexample to Naimark's problem would have to be a simple, non-type I, nonseparable $C^\ast$-algebra with a unique equivalence class of irreducible representations.
+Therefore, a \emph{counterexample to Naimark's problem} would have to be a simple, non-type I, nonseparable \cstar-algebra with a unique equivalence class of irreducible representations.
 In 2004 Akemann and Weaver were able to produce, with the extra set-theoretic axiom known as $\diamondsuit$, a unital example of such algebras (see \cite{AW}).
 We remark that it is still not known whether a positive answer to Naimark's problem is consistent with \textsf{ZFC}.

-The general motivation of our inquiry is to understand what counterexamples to Naimark's problem should look like and which properties they can (or cannot) satisfy, other than those mentioned above.
+The general motivation of our inquiry is to investigate further the structural and \cstar-algebraic properties that counterexamples to Naimark's problem can (or cannot) satisfy, other than those mentioned above.
 In this paper we focus on the study of trace spaces, led by the following general observation regarding group actions on compact convex sets, which initially seemed to suggest some kind of limitation on the size of tracial simplexes of counterexamples to Naimark's problem.
-Before going any further, we remark that the original construction of the counterexamples given by Akemann and Weaver doesn't really provide any immediate information on the tracial simplex of these algebras, except maybe that there both counterexamples with no traces and counterexamples whose trace space is non-empty (see proposition \ref{prop:0} and the paragraph after corollary \ref{corollary:0}).
+Before going any further, we remark that the original construction of the counterexamples given by Akemann and Weaver does not provide any immediate information on the tracial simplex of these algebras, except maybe that there both counterexamples with no traces and counterexamples whose trace space is non-empty (see proposition \ref{prop:0} and the paragraph after corollary \ref{corollary:0}).

 Let $K$ be a compact convex set and $G$ a group of affine homeomorphisms of $K$ and consider the action

 Assume moreover that the action is transitive when restricted to the set of extreme points.
 It is conceivable that the set of the points in $K$ fixed by the action has size no bigger than one (as happens if $K$ is a finite-dimensional simplex)\footnote{In this case, if there are at least two points fixed by $\Theta$, we can find a point $y = \sum_{k \le n} \lambda_k x_k$ such that $g(y)=y$ for all $g \in G$, and $\lambda_i \not= \lambda_j$ for some $i \not= j$, where $\set{x_1,\dots, x_n}$ are affinely independent extremal points of $K$.
 However, for any $g \in G$ such that $g(x_i) = x_j$, we get $g(y) \not = y$.}.
 This relates to our context as follows.
 In a unital counterexample to Naimark's problem $A$ there is a unique irreducible representation modulo unitary equivalence.
 This implies, by \cite[Theorem 5.1.4]{murphy} and an application of Kadison transitivity theorem (\cite[Theorem 5.2.2]{murphy}), that the action of the unitary group on the state space of $A$